GENERAL INFORMATION ABOUT CFC

 These norms were adopted within the framework of the global “deoffshorization”, by introducing international standards of tax control in Ukraine for all participants in international trade, in accordance with Action Plan on Base Erosion and Profit Shifting (BEPS).

 Thus, from 2021, a “new tax era” began for all foreign companies with connected persons from Ukraine.
-Ukrainian CFCs are given time until the end of 2021 to prepare for innovations.

 WHAT IS A CONTROLLED FOREIGN COMPANY (CFC)?